Techtonica/curriculum/program-prep/financial-literacy.md

 One rule of thumb for investors is to diversify your investments so that if one investment isn't good and you lose money, you have other investments that are dong well and you are making money.

 Credit Cards:
-The good, the bad and the uh-oh!
+The good, the bad, and the uh-oh!
 Credit cards have a purpose - to build your credit score.
 But using credit cards to make purchases when you don't have money is a bad idea.
 You end up paying for your purchase and also paying the credit card company interest.
 It is wise to only spend what you know you can pay off on a credit card.
 That way you will build credit and you will stay debt free!

 Credit Scores: